-Edited by Batkingnz, Anonymous, Eng, Maria and 1 other
+Edited by Batkingnz, Eng, Maria Quinney, Doug Collins

 Choosing a web browser might be something that most people don't even consider, many people end up using the standard browser on their computer or downloading the same one that they're using in the office.
 The facts are though, your web browser can alter your online experience and no two (or the three we will look at today) browsers are the same.
 They have different customizations, use your hardware differently and they all run at different speeds.
 If you're looking to find the best browser for your own needs, read on below.

 Internet Explorer is the default browser for everyone using a Windows PC.
 Compared to the other browsers we will look at today, Internet Explorer is the most established and according to statistics it is the second most popular browser in use today having lost first place to Google Chrome.
 Microsoft has made a big push in recent years to not only gain back market share but to address the problems that pushed users away from Internet Explorer in the first place.